Home Articles

 Remove debris from the roof

 Leaves, twigs, fruit, and even whirlybirds from a nearby maple tree may collect on your roof.
 But you don’t want it composting up there.
 Natural matter traps moisture that can lead to mold and algae growth on shingles.
 Rain washes it into the gutters, where it clogs the downspouts, resulting in water flowing over the sides and possibly behind the gutters.
 Use a long-handled broom or leaf blower to remove debris from the roof.
+If you find snow is piling up on your roof in the winter, use a roof rake to clean it off.

 Clean out the gutters